ml-evs/git-tutorial/README.md

 #### `diff`

-Show the uncommited (well, strictly unstaged) changes to all files in the repository, or for a particular file if requested, as a “diff” (i.e. the difference) between the current state and previously commited state (by default, can alternatively view changes between any two previous commits).
+Show the uncommitted (well, strictly unstaged) changes to all files in the repository, or for a particular file if requested, as a “diff” (i.e. the difference) between the current state and previously committed state (by default, can alternatively view changes between any two previous commits).

 > `git diff version_control.md`